chiragpuniyanii/Expense-Management-App---Three-Tier-Architecture/README.md

 ## 🛠 Prerequisites
 Before starting, make sure you have the following:

-- An AWS EC2 instance running Ubuntu.
+- AWS EC2 Instance: Launch a t2.medium instance with Ubuntu.
 - Security groups configured to allow:
     - HTTP (port 80) for web traffic.
     - MySQL (port 3306) for database access.